 What is the Difference Between a Landslide and a Mudslide?

 Although the terms "landslide" and "mudslide" are often used interchangeably, they are not actually the same thing.
-The main difference is that a mudslide is associated with the loose falling of debris.
+The main difference between landslides and mudslides is that a mudslide is associated with the loose falling of debris.
 Landslides occur when large rocks fall down on an incline.
 In addition, landslides occur when the landscape is disturbed, most often by events such as earthquakes, volcanic eruptions, or very extreme droughts.
 Mudslides are generally brought on by flooding, as they are charactized by water carrying debris through a defined area.
 In short, landslides tend to be drier, and mostly composed of rocks.
 Mudslides, on the other side, have a high amount of water and can flow for some distance.